aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotfield/_index.md

 ### getFunction() {#getFunction--}

 <b>@deprecated.</b> Please use the 'function' property instead.
-Represents the function used to summarize the PivotTable data field.
+Represents the function used to summarize this PivotTable data field.

 ```javascript
 getFunction() : ConsolidationFunction;